About Mini Plush Lops

-Something exciting about a Mini Plush lop is its lack of excessive shedding like most rabbit breeds, making it an ideal house rabbit.
-Mini Plush Lops will molt twice a year, but after the molt is over, no excessive shedding!
+Something exciting about a Mini Plush lop is their lack of excessive shedding like other rabbit breeds, making it an ideal house rabbit.
+Mini Plush Lops will molt twice a year, and shed very minimally if at all the rest of the time.
 They also don’t produce dander like a dog, making them a much better choice for those who may be allergic to other animals.

 Mini Plush Lops are not simply a cross between a Mini Rex and Holland Lop like many believe, a true Mini Plush Lop has a total of 4 combined breeds including one of the smallest rabbit breeds, the Netherland Dwarf.
-The Mini Plush lop gets its small size from introducing some high quality Netherland Dwarfs dozens of generations back when the breed was in its first stages of development.
-Carefully planned percentages of three other breeds were selectively bred over a 12 year period of time from only the highest quality stock of each breed to inherit their small size, plush velvet coat, floppy ears and laid back and friendly personality.
+The Mini Plush lop got its small size from D’Anniballe introducing some high-quality Netherland Dwarfs dozens of generations back when the breed was in its first stages of development.
+Carefully planned percentages of three other breeds were selectively bred over a 12-year period of time from only the highest quality stock of each breed to inherit their small size, plush velvet coat, floppy ears and laid back and friendly personality.

 Mini Plush Lop Breeding Program

 Devie D’Anniballe from Ohio was the creator of the Mini Plush lop.
-She had a vision of the perfect rabbit and with her knowledge, disciplined selective breeding program and span of over 12 years, she finally had a bunny breakthrough and started producing what is now the real and true North American Mini Plush Lop.
-There is a similar European version called a Plush Lop that is larger in size.
+She had a vision of the perfect rabbit and with her knowledge, disciplined selective breeding program and span of approximately 12 years, she finally had a bunny breakthrough and started producing what is now the real and true American Mini Plush Lop.

 She added 3 pound Mini Rex’s with excellent coats to a Mini Lop.
 This gave the desired body type and caused the ears to fall, but the rabbits were too big.
 Only the doe’s that were created from this breeding were kept for future breeding.
 Mrs. D’Anniballe already had Holland/Mini Rex crosses she was partially satisfied with so she used those bucks to breed with her Mini Lop cross Doe’s to bring down the overall size.
 Only the doe’s from that combination were kept.
 At some point Netherland Dwarfs were added to the mix to bring the size down even more.
 All of the rabbits were bred only one time.
 If the doe’s had litters and raised them, two does were chosen out of those litters and the rest were culled from the herd.
 Only one or two bucks were chosen to be breeding bucks out of several litters and the rest were culled.